 v.
 Finally, reload the website.

-Mozilla seem to have done a very good job as their ‘’Firefox’’ browser is apparently an even more popular browser than Chrome for some people.
+Mozilla seems to have done a very good job as its ‘’Firefox’’ browser is apparently an even more popular browser than Chrome for some people.
 Well, different strokes for different folks as the saying goes.

 i.
 In the main menu of the Firefox browser select "History" and then select “Clear Recent History..." from the submenu-item